SpaceCurve/arcadapt/quickstart.md

 Other Resources
 ---------------

-In addition to this document, the QuickStart download includes full software documentation and release notes.
+The QuickStart download includes full software documentation and release notes.
 The software documentation includes detailed information about the SpaceCurve System, including its query language.